 How does the HTTP state work?

-HTTP is a stateless protocol by design but unfortunately, it sufficient with web applications so there was a need for a solution.
+HTTP is a stateless protocol by design but unfortunately, it is sufficient with web applications so there was a need for a solution.

 We need to keep some data when moving from one page to another (try to imagine a step-by-step online chart or maybe a web application which requires keeping the login state).

-In order to solve this problem a feature has been introduced by which the server can store the information about the user’s session in a cookie.
+To solve this problem a feature has been introduced by which the server can store the information about the user’s session in a cookie.
 Now the concept should be a bit clearer, but I want to spend just a few words briefly expanding on some concepts like cookies and sessions.

 What is a cookie?